andrewmolyuk/eslint-plugin-vue-modular/docs/rules/src-structure.md

 - features
 - modules
 - shared
-- App.vue
 - main.ts
+- main.js

-Any other folder or file at the top level of `src` will trigger a lint error.
+Any other folder or file at the top level of the source directory will trigger a lint error.

 ### Example of correct structure